How many devices can i use with Surfshark VPN? An unlimited connection guide for your digital life

 How should I manage device security if a device is lost or stolen?

 Remotely log out the device from your Surfshark account, revoke its session, and change your Surfshark password.
 If the device is lost, consider turning on a device-recovery feature in your device settings and enabling two-factor authentication for your Surfshark account.
-Unblocking iran your guide to the best free vpns that actually work
+Hotspot shield vpn refund your comprehensive guide to getting your money back 2026

 Do different plans affect the number of devices?